douglasdcm/guara/README.md

 Read more in [Tutorial](#tutorial)

 # Installation
+## Dependencies
+- Python 3.11
+- Selenium

 This framework can be installed by
 ```
 pip install guara
 ```